 Related Post: Dog Training Books

 Don’t ever skimp on high-quality, high-protein dog food for the Red Nose Pitbull.
 If you want it to retain its well-chiseled muscles, then you’ve got to get only the best in terms of animal proteins.
 Skip so-called plant proteins.
 As long as you give high-quality, novel, easily-digestible, and named animal proteins, you’re doing the Red Nose Pittie some good.
 It’s okay to give carbs, but stick with low glycemic foods, high-fiber ingredients, and antioxidant-rich veggies and fruits.
 Be mindful of allergenic cereals since Pitbulls are quite notorious for food sensitivities.
+For a wider selection of choices, check out our dog food for pitbulls guide.

 The Red Nose Pitbull will also benefit from a diet that is rich in chondroitin, glucosamine, phosphorus, and calcium as it may be a bit more prone to joint problems.
 It is also best to give dog food that contains the omega-3 fatty acids DHA and EPA to help improve cardiac function and eye and brain health.